vchabot/kirin/CONTRIBUTING.md

 ### Design recommandations

 * Consider a trip as a sorted list of stop-events (pickup or drop-off).\
-  This should be easier to manipulate than a list of stops with 0, 1 or 2 events, considering stop-events can individually be deleted, added, useless at extremities unless stay-in exist...
+  This should be easier to manipulate than a list of stops with 0, 1 or 2 events.\
+  Why: stop-events can individually be deleted, added, useless at extremities unless stay-in exist...

 ## Internal data format